lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 4.** *Born in her.
 The* Missionary Society set forth in the Prophets, by our Lord and by his apostles, is, the Church; and so, whereas our natural state, after Adam's fall, was alienation from God, and disunion among ourselves, would He restore "glory to God in the highest and on earth peace, good will towards men", by binding us up in one holy fellowship, and making the continuance of his blessings dependent upon that unity, which he imparted and preserves.
 To adduce the whole proof for this, would be to go through the whole Old Testament; for the Old Testament is direct prophecy and type, is one large prophecy of the Redeemer and his Kingdom or Church.
 No sooner had disunion multiplied with the multiplying of men, but in the second generation from Adam, he formed union through a Church, and "Men began to call upon the name of the Lord" (Ge 4:26), *i.e.,* they began to unite in worshipping the Lord, and amid the growing corruption, religion was no longer entrusted to the insulated care of single families, but concentrated in a church.
 And when, after the flood, one righteous man was called out of the fast corrupting world, unity was preserved, in that one only was called, but in that one a church was founded; for this was the reason assigned by God himself: "All the nations of the earth shall be blessed in him.
 For I know him, that he will command his children and his household after him, and they shall keep the way of the Lord", (Ge 18:18-19).
 "God called Abraham *alone*, and blessed him, and increased him" (Isa 51:2), and formed the Jewish Church out of him, that however largely it might spread, it might be bound in one by its origin of one; and he gave it also outward marks and signs between him and it, which by severing it from others, might keep it one in itself.
 The temporal people had their union through a temporal birth of one, and outward signs; the Christian Church has its unity by a spiritual birth, and inward graces, through the power deposited in her to give spiritual birth, so that through one mother, we are all born of one Father, God, and amongst ourselves are brethren, by being members of One, our ever blessed Lord.

 The unity of the Christian Church and her office of gathering all nations unto the Lord, are set forth, in many ways, in prophecy.
 Thus, in our Psalm, Zion is set forth as the special object of God's love, as having (in language which anticipates the Gospel) been "founded" by him "on the holy mountains", as the "city of God", whereof "glorious things are spoken."
 And what are these?
 That she should be the spiritual birthplace of all nations.
 It is not merely said, as in other places, that they should "come to her", should "flow into her", but that they should be "born in her."
 "Of Zion it shall be said, This and that man (*i.e.* all, one by one) was born in her; "and whence? all the nations of the earth, Rahab or Egypt, Babylon, Tyre, Ethiopia, Philistia, the most learned, the most powerful, the wealthiest, the furthest, and her nearest, oldest and bitterest enemy Philistia, all, being already born after the flesh, as Egyptians, Babylonians, Ethiopians, Tyrians, Philistines, should be "born in her", and by being "born there", should become children of God, citizens of the heavenly Jerusalem, written by God in the roll of his book.
 "The Lord shall count, when he writeth up the people, that this man was born there"; he shall account them as his, being reborn in his Church.
 In like manner, with regard to every prophecy, whereat men's hearts beat, as an encouragement to Missionary labours.
-Throughout, it is the Lord and Saviour of the Church, or the Church itself, filled with his Spirit, and restored and enlarged, and widening herself by his favour, and gathering his people into herself, his fold.— *E.B.
-Pusey, in a Sermon entitled, "The Church the Converter of the Heathen."* 1838.
+Throughout, it is the Lord and Saviour of the Church, or the Church itself, filled with his Spirit, and restored and enlarged, and widening herself by his favour, and gathering his people into herself, his fold.— *E. B. Pusey, in a Sermon entitled, "The Church the Converter of the Heathen."* 1838.

 **Verses 4-6.** It is made the honour and dignity of Sion, that is, of the true Church of God, to have such and such born in it: " *this and that man* was born in *her*."
 There are two things signified in this expression, as branches of their honour; the one is the *quality* of the persons; and the other is the *number* of them.
 For the *quality* of them, *this*; for the number of them, *this and that*.
 To have both of these born in Sion, persons of *note and eminency*, and a *multitude and plurality* of such persons; this is a part of that dignity and renown which belongs unto it....
 And so for the noun, *man*; the Hebrew word vya which is here used for a man, except qualified by some other word as joined with it, signifies a man of *worth*, not a common or ordinary person.
 The Church brings forth such as these, Mvh yvna, men of renown, famous and eminent men, and that in all kinds of perfections, whether natural, or civil, or spiritual; men of parts, or men of power, or men of piety.
 There are those in all these excellencies which have been and still are born in her.

 First, take it for *natural* or *acquired* abilities; men of parts, and knowledge, and wisdom, and improved understandings; the church is not without these: *this man*, *i.e.,* this *learned* man, or this *wise* man was born in Sion.
 All are not idiots who are Christians; no, but there are some of very rare and admirable accomplishments in all kinds and pieces of learning and secular knowledge, which are graciously qualified.
 There's Paul with his parchments, and Peter with his fisher's net.

 So also secondly, take it for civil or secular qualifications; men of dignity, and power, and estate: *"this man"*, *i.e.,* this *honourable* man, Mynp awvn, eminent in countenance, as he is called, Isa 3:2, *he* is likewise born in Sion; the mighty man, and the man of war.
-The Syriac interpreter was so far sensible of this, as that he expresses it in the very text; and therefore instead of saying, *"This* man was born there", he says, " *A potent man* was born there, `and *he* has established it; '"whereby (as I conceive), he takes in the word *highest*, which follows afterwards in the verse, and refers it here to this place...And again, the Chaldee paraphrast in the text, " *This King* was born there", understanding thereby Solomon, as most conceive and apprehend it.
+The Syriac interpreter was so far sensible of this, as that he expresses it in the very text; and therefore instead of saying, *"This* man was born there", he says, " *A potent man* was born there, `and *he* has established it; '"whereby (as I conceive), he takes in the word *highest*, which follows afterwards in the verse, and refers it here to this place...
+And again, the Chaldee paraphrast in the text, " *This King* was born there", understanding thereby Solomon, as most conceive and apprehend it.

 Thirdly, take it for *spirituals*, and for these accomplishments especially; *This man*, *i.e.,* this *godly* man; this is that which is most proper and essential to Sion, and to the being born in it; yea, it is that which *makes Sion* itself, in the sense we now take it.
 It is the highest perfection of it, and the greatest commendation to it of any thing else.
-This is the great honour of the church, that it forms men to such qualities and dispositions as those are, which no other place does beside...As for other places, they may perhaps now and then reach to some *other principles*, and those likewise very glorious in the eyes of the *world* —morality, and civility, and ingenuity, and smoothness of behaviour.
+This is the great honour of the church, that it forms men to such qualities and dispositions as those are, which no other place does beside...
+As for other places, they may perhaps now and then reach to some *other principles*, and those likewise very glorious in the eyes of the *world* —morality, and civility, and ingenuity, and smoothness of behaviour.
 The school of nature and common reason may sometimes come up to these, and that in a very great measure; yea, but now go a little higher, to brokenness of heart, to self denial, to love of enemies, to closing with Christ, the frame and spirit of the gospel; this is to be found nowhere but only *in Sion.* And here it is: *"This man* was born *there."*

 Behold Philistia, and Tyre, with Ethiopia; this man was born *there.* Here's the excellency of the ordinances, and that power and energy which is stirring in the Church of Christ; that it is able to work such a miraculous alteration *as this;* to bring men from darkness to light, from Satan to God, from a state of sin and corruption and unregeneracy, to a state of grace and holiness and regeneration; yea, from the lowest degree of the one to the highest degree of the other.
 That *Philistia* should turn into *Palestina*, *Tyre* into, *Jerusalem*, *Ethiopia* into *Judea* ;here's the wonder of all; the reconciling of these two opposite terms thus both together.
 That "princes should come out of *Egypt* ", and that *Ethiopia* should stretch out her hands to God, as it is in Ps 68:31; that the blackamoor should change his skin, and that the leopard should change his spots; and that this Ethiopian should become this Christian; "that he which was born *there*, should be born *here*." *Thomas Horton, in "Zion's Birth Register unfolded in a Sermon to the native citizens of London."* 1656.

 **Verses 4-6.** Foreign nations are here described not as captives or tributaries, not even as doing voluntary homage to the greatness and glory of Zion, but as actually incorporated and enrolled, by a new birth, among her sons.
 Even the worst enemies of their race, the tyrants and oppressors of the Jews, Egypt and Babylon, are threatened with no curse, no shout of joy is raised at the prospect of their overthrow, but the privileges of citizenship are extended to them, and they are welcomed as brothers.
 Nay more, God himself receives each one as a child newly born into his family, acknowledges each as his son, and enrols him with his own hand on the sacred register of his children.
 It is the mode of anticipating a future union and brotherhood of all the nations of the earth, not by conquest, but by incorporation into one state, and by a birthright so acquired, which is so remarkable.
 In some of the prophets, more especially in Isaiah, we observe the same liberal, conciliatory, comprehensive language towards foreign states, as Tyre and Ethiopia, and still more strikingly toward Egypt and Assyria (Isa 19:22-25).
-But the Psalm stands alone amongst the writings of the Old Testament, in representing this union of nations as a new birth unto the city of God...It is the first announcement of that great amity of nations, or rather of that universal common citizenship of which heathen philosophers dreamt, which was "in the mind of Socrates when he called himself a citizen of the world", which had become a common place of Stoic philosophy, which Judaism tried finally to realize by the admission of proselytes, through baptism, into the Jewish community; which Rome accomplished, so far as the external semblance went, first by subduing the nations, and then by admitting them to the rights of Roman citizenship.
+But the Psalm stands alone amongst the writings of the Old Testament, in representing this union of nations as a new birth unto the city of God...
+It is the first announcement of that great amity of nations, or rather of that universal common citizenship of which heathen philosophers dreamt, which was "in the mind of Socrates when he called himself a citizen of the world", which had become a common place of Stoic philosophy, which Judaism tried finally to realize by the admission of proselytes, through baptism, into the Jewish community; which Rome accomplished, so far as the external semblance went, first by subduing the nations, and then by admitting them to the rights of Roman citizenship.
 But the true fulfilment of this hope is to be found only in that kingdom which Christ has set up.
 He has gathered into his commonwealth all the kingdoms of the earth.
 He has made men one, members of the same family, by teaching them to feel that they are all children of the same Father.
 He has made it evident that the hope of the Jewish singer is no false hope; that there is a Father in heaven who cares for all, whatever name they bear.
 Thus the Psalm has received a better and higher fulfilment than that which lies on the surface of its words.
 It was fulfilled in Christ.— *J. J. Stewart Perowne*.

 **Verses 4-7.** The main thought is that contained in Ps 87:4-7, the glorifying of Sion by the reception of the heathen into the number of its citizens; and a well defined form and arrangement of this thought forms the proper kernel of the Ps 87:1-7, "Sion, the *birth place* of the nations", which occurs in every one of the three verses (Ps 87:4-6), which are bounded by a Selah behind and before.— *E. W. Hengstenberg*.